dr-guangtou/daily_astroph/astroph-1808.md

 ## August 6:

 #### [Connecting Young Star Clusters to CO Molecular Gas in NGC 7793 with ALMA-LEGUS](https://arxiv.org/abs/1808.02496)
+    * We find a strong spatial correlation between young star clusters and GMCs such that all clusters still associated with a GMC are younger than 11 Myr and display a median age of 2 Myr.
+    * The age distribution increases gradually as the cluster–GMC distance increases, with star clusters that are spatially unassociated with molecular gas exhibiting a median age of 7 Myr.
+    * Star clusters are significantly more clustered than the molecular cloud hierarchy

 #### [Angular Momentum and Galaxy Formation Revisited: Scaling Relations for Disks and Bulges](https://arxiv.org/abs/1808.02525)
+    - **Interesting**
+    * We show that the stellar specific angular momentum j⋆, mass M⋆, and bulge fraction β⋆ of normal galaxies of all morphological types are consistent with a simple model based on a linear superposition of independent disks and bulges.
+    * This model correctly predicts that galaxies follow a curved 2D surface in the 3D space of logj⋆, logM⋆, and β⋆

 #### [Investigation of the orientation of galaxies in clusters: the importance, methods and results of research](https://arxiv.org/abs/1808.02573)
+    - **Relevant**
+    * Now, the method allowed analysis both position angles of galaxy major axes and two angles describing the spatial orientation of galaxies
+    * We have found that the orientations of galaxies in analyzed clusters are not random.
+It means that we genuinely confirmed an existence of the alignment of galaxies in rich Abells’ galaxy clusters.

 #### [A Deep Lyα Survey in ECDF-S and COSMOS: I. General Properties of Lyman-alpha Emitters at z∼2](https://arxiv.org/abs/1808.02704)
+    * The narrowband surveys conducted at Magellan II telescope allow us to obtain a sample of 452 LAEs reaching a 5σ limiting magnitude of ∼ 26 mag
+    * There are six LAEs detected by the Spitzer/MIPS 24μm or even Herschel far-infrared observations.
+    * LAE覆盖的质量和SFR范围都很大
+    * they are mostly low-mass star-forming galaxies and follow the star formation main sequence relations or their extrapolations to the low-mass end, implying a normal star-forming nature of LAEs.

 #### [A star-forming dwarf galaxy candidate in the halo of NGC 4634](https://arxiv.org/abs/1808.02801)
+    * We investigate the nature and origin of a star-forming dwarf galaxy candidate located in the halo of the edge-on Virgo galaxy NGC 4634 with a projected distance of 1.4 kpc
+    * The high oxygen abundance (12 + log(O/H) ≈ 8.72) of the dwarf galaxy candidate leads to the conclusion that it was formed from pre-enriched material.

 #### [The `Cosmic Seagull': a highly magnified disk-like galaxy at z~2.8 behind the Bullet Cluster](https://arxiv.org/abs/1808.02828)
+    * Atacama Large Millimeter/submillimeter Array measurements of the ‘Cosmic Seagull’, a strongly magnified galaxy at 𝑧 = 2.7779 behind the Bullet Cluster.
+    * Magnification在50倍左右；旋转曲线的分辨率超高
+    * We find no evidence for a decreasing rotation curve, from which we derive a dynamical mass

 #### [A high-resolution mosaic of the neutral hydrogen in the M81 triplet](https://arxiv.org/abs/1808.02840)
+    * 超级好的HI数据：The data reveal many small-scale anomalous velocity features highlighting the complexity of the interacting M81 triplet.
+    * This comparison provides evidence for the presence of a substantial reservoir of low-column density gas in the northern part of the triplet, probably associated with M82.
+Such a reservoir is not found in the southern part.
+    * We report a number of newly discovered kpc-sized low-mass H i clouds with H i masses of a few times 10^6 M⊙. 都和Tidal feature有关

 #### [Bayesian photometric redshifts of blended sources](https://arxiv.org/abs/1808.02846)
+    - **Relevant**
+    * We present a Bayesian photometric redshift method for blended sources with an arbitrary number of intrinsic components.
+    * Using Bayesian model comparison, we infer the probability that a source is blended and the number of components that it contains.
+We make available blendz, a Python implementation of our method.

 #### [AGN feedback in the Phoenix cluster](https://arxiv.org/abs/1808.02872)
+    * XMM/RGS观测，研究发射X-ray的“冷”气体：We detect for the first time evidence of O VIII and FeXXI-XXII emission lines, the latter demonstrating the presence of gas below 2 keV.
+    * Cooling rate below 2 keV是350 Msun/yr；和SFR近似
+    * This cooling rate is high enough to produce the molecular gas found in the filaments via instabilities during the buoyant rising time.
+    * The line broadening indicates that the turbulence (∼ 300 km s−1 or less) is below the level required to produce and propagate the heat throughout the cool core.